 A study by John Hopkins has shown that those with untreated hearing loss have greater rates of brain shrinkage than those without hearing loss.
 This is not necessarily tissue loss in the brain, though some studies suggest this is a possible side effect as well.
 The main portion of brain shrinkage comes from cells within the brain diminishing in size due to lack of stimulation.
 Because you “hear” with your brain and not just your ears, it is not surprising that the areas of the brain that process and interpret sound and aid in speech are usually smaller in those with hearing loss.

-However, it isn’t just these portions of the brain that show increased rates of shrinkage.
-Untreated hearing loss speed brain shrinkage that is normally associated with old age, thus accelerating the onset of many health problems associated with aging, including dementia.
+However, it isn’t just these portions of the brain that show change and can accelerate the onset of many health problems associated with aging, including dementia.

-However, some hopeful studies show that by addressing and treating hearing loss properly, one can reverse brain shrinkage and stave off future cognitive decline.
+However, some hopeful studies show that by addressing and treating hearing loss properly, one can reverse and stave off future cognitive decline.

 Falling is often a concern for aging adults and their relatives, and well it should be for those with hearing loss.
 Hearing loss is linked to an increased risk of falling and similar accidents.
 Studies show that those with hearing loss are up to three times more at risk of falling than those without.